Welcome to today's edition of the Rush 24-7 podcast.

 Yes, great to be with you.

-Don't forget Rush will be on the Jay Leno show tonight.
+Don't forget, Rush will be on the Jay Leno show tonight.

 He'll be back here tomorrow.

-Uh I see ACORN more developments on the ACO scandal.
+More developments on the ACORN scandal.

 I like this.